dlu92/laravel-dev-docker-enviroment/README.md

 | **Important** |
 | --- |
 | >> It is important to note that if you do not wish to do any development and only want to deploy the application, none of the steps in Docker will be necessary.
-Simply copy the .env.example files from the root directory and the ./docker/api path as .env, each in the directory where the example file is located, and run the Docker Composer.
+Simply copy the .env.example files from the root directory to .env, and run the Docker Composer.
+| ¡¡¡ PLEASE, take a good look at the configuration of the .env for and make sure that it suits your needs especially the version of PHP that you want to run.!!!
 |